alexisflesch/mathquest/app/backend.md

 ## Differed Mode Room Isolation (Robust to Reconnection)

-- In differed mode, each student joins a dedicated room: `tournament_${code}_${joueurId}`.
+- In differed mode, each student joins a dedicated room: `live_${code}_${joueurId}`.
-- All emits for that session (questions, explication, etc.) use this room, not the shared `tournament_${code}` room.
+- All emits for that session (questions, explication, etc.) use this room, not the shared `live_${code}` room.
 - On reconnection, the backend ensures the socket rejoins the same room, so the user continues their session seamlessly.
 - The same DRY handler functions are used for both live and differed modes, with a `targetRoom` parameter.
 - See `handleTimerExpiration` and `sendQuestionWithState` in `tournamentHelpers.js` for implementation details.

 ---

-*This document is auto-generated for AI agent use.
-For questions, consult the code comments and logger output for each handler.*
+## 11. Timer Management & Synchronization

+### 11.1.
+Single Source of Truth
+- The backend is the single source of truth for all timer values.
+- Timer values are always stored with 1 decimal place precision.
+- Frontend never determines timer values; it only displays and sends control actions.

+### 11.2.
+Backend Timer Sources (in order of precedence)
+- When starting a question: Value comes from the question object's `temps` field
+- When pausing: Backend calculates and stores the precise remaining time
+- When resuming: Backend uses its stored `pausedRemainingTime` value
+- When editing: Frontend sends an explicit update via `quiz_set_timer`

+### 11.3.
+Key Timer State Fields
+- In quizState:
+  - `chrono.timeLeft`: Timer value in seconds (with 1 decimal precision)
+  - `timerTimeLeft`: Duplicate of chrono.timeLeft for compatibility
+  - `timerInitialValue`: Original timer value for the current question
+  - `timerTimestamp`: When the timer was last started
+  - `timerStatus`: Current status ('play', 'pause', 'stop')

+- In tournamentState:
+  - `currentQuestionDuration`: Total time for the question
+  - `pausedRemainingTime`: Stored time when paused
+  - `paused`, `stopped`: Boolean flags for timer state
+  - `questionStart`: Timestamp when question timer started

+### 11.4.
+Timer Synchronization Logic
+- `synchronizeTimerValues()` in `quizUtils.js` ensures consistent timer values between quiz and tournament states
+- `triggerTournamentPause()`, `triggerTournamentTimerSet()` in `tournamentTriggers.js` manage timer state transitions
+- `updateChrono()` in `quizUtils.js` maintains synchronized timer properties

+### 11.5.
+Frontend Timer Handling
+- Frontend uses `quiz_timer_update` events to synchronize its local timer
+- Frontend maintains a local timer only for smooth UI countdown between updates
+- For pause/resume actions, frontend never sends timeLeft values to backend
+- Only explicit timer edits (`emitSetTimer`) send time values to the backend

+---